joshcarp/decimal/README.md

 <http://speleotrove.com/decimal/>

 # Features
-- Decimal64, partial implementation of the ieee-754R standard
+- Decimal64, partial implementation of the IEEE-754 2008 standard for base 10 arithmetic

+- Math Library tested to decimal standard <http://speleotrove.com/decimal/>:
+	- Add
+	- Multiply
+	- Quotient
+	- FMA
+	- Compare
+	- Class

+- Rounding modes
-- Half up and half even rounding
+	- Half up
-- Up to 3 times faster than arbitrary precision decimal libraries in Go
+	- Half Even
+	More to come...

+# Speed
+Simple arithmetic functions, comparing to other Decimal Go libraries:
+	- anz-bank/decimal: 1x
+	- shopspring/decimal: 1.89  // shopspring is the most widley used go decimal library
+	- ericlagergren/decimal: 0.67x (The fastest decimal library, currently)

 # Goals
+- More optimisations including bit manipulation; currently parts are 'unpacked'; this has quite a large overhead
 - To implement 128 bit decimal

 # Installation and use